 Making connections with outside organizations is, fortunately, becoming easier in the digital age.
 But networking can still be a complicated process.
 And with the fast pace and unpredictability of business aviation flight operations, finding the right time to sync up schedules and arrange face-to-face meetings or conference calls can be daunting.

-A faster and simpler way to discuss issues is to use a Discord channel to answer your questions.
+A faster and simpler way to discuss issues is to use community spaces to answer your questions.
 Submit a question and be notified the moment someone answers your question -- it’s that easy.

 ICAO also understands the value of a community effort across the industry.
 In their safety management manual (SMM), they mention that “Collaboration is highly desirable...
 It encourages the mutual awareness of safety risks...
 It also creates an opportunity for the transfer of knowledge and working practices that could improve the safety effectiveness of each organization” .

 Data, trends, and other critical safety information that remain siloed away within a single flight department will do little to help improve safety across the industry.
 On the other hand, sharing this important safety information can have tremendous benefits -- the proverb "a rising tide lifts all boats" comes to mind.

 Using a modern communication platform can help accomplish this important task.
 Members can communicate important information with others and offer valuable safety insights that may one day help prevent a future accident or incident at someone else’s flight department.